From Idea To Page: My Go-To Writing Routine & Tools

 Finding Motivation

 During the pandemic, while working as an essential worker, I often found myself lacking motivation to write after long and tiring days.
 Furthermore, I faced mental health challenges, particularly anxiety, which made it seem like completing my novel was an insurmountable task.
+My anxiety was telling me my book wouldn't be good enough and asking what was the point of writing it.
+It felt like I was overthinking and overcomplicating the process.
 To stay motivated, I began breaking down the project into smaller, more manageable goals once I had completed the outline.
 Some weeks, I focused on finishing a single scene or chapter.
 Establishing a writing schedule also played a significant role in keeping me motivated.
 While I didn't write every day, I found a schedule that worked for me.
 Additionally, the most impactful step I took was hiring a writing coach.
 Not only did this provide me with weekly deadlines to meet, but it also offered valuable encouragement and feedback.
 The coach's support and input motivated me to persevere and complete my project.
 I highly recommend seeking out a writing coach, joining a writing group, or sharing your work with friends.
 Sharing your work with others can help you remain accountable and track your progress.

 Starting Point Flexibility